 Temperature and Humidity

 This cultivar is winter-hardy down to zone 4.
-High humidity can lead to fungal diseases, especially if it is not thinned sufficiently by pruning to allow enough air flow and moisture from rain or morning dew on the foliage cannot dry quickly.
+High humidity can lead to fungal diseases so pruning for good air circulation is needed to reduce moisture on foliage..

 Fertilizer